markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 In this worker, we leverage the [jimp](https://www.npmjs.com/package/jimp) to create and manipulate the rendition image directly in the Node.js code.

+>[!WARN] Not all npm modules for asset manipulation are supported by Asset Compute. npm modules that rely on the existing of other applications such as ImageMagick or OS-dependent libraries.
+It is best to limit to the use of JavaScript-only npm modules.

 1. Open the command line in the root of your Asset Compute project (this can be done in VS Code via __Terminal > New Terminal__) and execute the command:

     ```